dusk-network/dusk-zerocaf/README.md

 within Corretto are performed on the Doppio curve, **the Ristretto scalar field is used to allow the elimination of the negative impacts of the cofactor 8 of this curve.**

-Within this library, the implementation of the Ristretto to construct the curve with desired properties is mad possible by defining the curve over the field, using only a thin abstraction layer,  which makes it possible for systems using signatures to be safely extended with zero-knowledge protocols.
+Within this library, the implementation of the Ristretto to construct the curve with desired properties is made possible by defining the curve over the scalar field, using only a thin abstraction layer, which makes it possible for systems using signatures to be safely extended with zero-knowledge protocols.
 These zero-knowledge protocols are utilised with no additional cryptographic assumptions and minimal changes in the code.
-The Ristretto scalar field is bulletproof friendly, which makes it possible to use both cryptographic protocols in tandem with one another, as they are centric to contemporary applications of elliptic curve operations.
+The Ristretto scalar field is Bulletproof friendly, which makes it possible to use both cryptographic protocols in tandem with one another, as they are centric to contemporary applications of elliptic curve operations.

 # Curve parameters: